 Address: Poljana Paska Miličevića 2000, 20000, Dubrovnik, Croatia

-If you’re a fan of the popular television series Game of Thrones, then you’ll love going on a tour to explore some of the show’s most iconic filming locations around Dubrovnik.
+If you’re a fan of the popular television series Game of Thrones, you’ll love going on a tour to explore some of the show’s most iconic filming locations around Dubrovnik.
 This ultimate Game of Thrones tour includes visits to several recognizable spots from the show, including King’s Landing, the Red Keep, and the actual steps where Cersei began her walk of shame.

 The tour also includes a photo opportunity on the now-world-famous Iron Throne.
 You’ll also get the chance to visit many other filming locations in Dubrovnik and learn about their history.
-So if you’re a fan of Game of Thrones, make sure to add this tour to your list of things to do in Dubrovnik!
+So if you’re a fan of Game of Thrones, add this tour to your list of things to do in Dubrovnik!

 Is Dubrovnik, Croatia, worth visiting?